Vay1ne/Vay1ne/README.md

 ### Hi there 👋
-undergraduate in HFUT, with major Computer Science.
+undergraduate in HFUT, with major in Computer Science.

 postgraduate in USTC, research in Recommendation system.